 High school graduates might leave rural areas for college and jobs in the big city, but more are coming back with college degrees, careers, professional contacts, and young families.
 Still others with these credentials are moving to rural communities for the first time.

 What is the trend?

-- The Glass Half Full: A New View of Rural Minnesota
+- The Glass Half Full: A New View of Rural Minnesota (PDF)

 Researching the trend

-- Economic Impact of New Residents - Full report (440 KB PDF)
+- Economic Impact of New Residents report

 Brain gain in the news

 - Rural Communities: Changing, not dying

 - Minnesotans are moving back to small towns

 - Small towns must change to find new life, vitality

 - What Trump's election reveals about Minnesota's rural economy